keboola/connection-docs/components/data-apps/index.md

 # Initialize Client
 client = Client(kbc_url, kbc_token)
 ```
-These variables represent the project where the application is deployed, if you want to map data from a different project, you have to set up the secrets for it.
+These variables represent the project where the application is deployed.
+To map data from a different project, you need to configure the appropriate secrets.

 ## Loading Data from Storage
 To load data from the storage of a Keboola project into the app, use the [input mapping](https://help.keboola.com/transformations/mappings/#input-mapping) section.